Sweden-Mayhem/site/content/minecraft/help.md

 # Praying

-Praying offers a number of beneficial effects
+Praying offers a number of beneficial effects.
 Not only does it let you store your currently held experience, it can also restore health and hunger, and grant powerful boons.

 Praying is only available in **Sanctuary**.